jorgebucaran/hyperapp/CONTRIBUTING.md

 ## Style

 * Hyperapp is written in ES3.
 Please don't create an issue asking us to rewrite it in ES6 or TypeScript.
 * We use [Prettier](https://github.com/prettier/prettier) to format the code.
-If you don't have Prettier installed in your code editor or IDE, you can use `npm run format` before adding a commit.
+If you don't have Prettier installed in your code editor or IDE, you can use `npm run format` before submitting a pull request.
 * We prefer keeping all the moving parts inside as few files as possible.
 There are no plans to break up the library into smaller modules.

 ## Bugs